study abroad at Oxford with IFSA

 Academics

-Because of the individualized nature of the tutorial system, colleges at Oxford do not have an online course catalog.
-However, LMH has a website with a list of possible subjects.
+Because of the individualized nature of the tutorial system, colleges at Oxford do not have an online class catalog.
+However, Lady Margaret Hall has list of available subjects on its Visiting Student page

-Science and math students may be required to attend University lectures or to take one or more short tutorials.
-Regardless of the number of tutorials or lectures required, science students will earn the same number of credits (12 U.S. semester credit hours per term) as other students.
+Science and math students may be required to attend university lectures or to take one or more short tutorials.
+Regardless of the number of tutorials or lectures required, science students will earn the same number of credits as other students.

-Early Start Lady Margaret Hall offers fall students the chance to spend more time at Oxford and more deeply immerse themselves in the tutorial system.
-Academic Year students may also participate if they wish to earn additional credits.
-Rather than taking one primary (major) and one secondary (minor) tutorial during the fall term, Early Start students take two major tutorials and earn 16 U.S. semester credit hours instead of the traditional 12 U.S. semester credit hours.
-The first tutorial will begin in September, and will continue into Michaelmas term.
+LMH offers Academic Year students the chance to spend more time at Oxford and more deeply immerse themselves in the tutorial system.
+Rather than taking one primary (major) and one secondary (minor) tutorial during the Fall Term, Early Start Academic Year students take two major tutorials and earn 16 U.S. semester credit hours instead of the traditional 12 U.S. semester credit hours.
+The first tutorial will begin in September and will continue into the regular Michaelmas Term.

-Applicants wishing to study courses in biology, economics, mathematics, and physics should include at least one option from another subject area on their list since these courses do not offer a September start date.
-However, these courses may be chosen for the regular Michaelmas term.
+Applicants wishing to study biology, economics, mathematics, and physics should include at least one option from another subject area on their list since these classes do not offer a September start date.
+However, these classes may be chosen for the regular Michaelmas Term.
+The subjects for which tutorials can be arranged in September are Classics, English, History, Modern Languages, Music, Philosophy, Politics, Psychology, and Theology.

 LMH provides a full induction schedule including an Introduction to Studying at Oxford seminar, an individual meeting with the director of visiting students, a library induction, and a welcome meeting.
 The college offer an exciting slate of social activities including visits to local places of historical importance such as Blenheim Palace and Oxford’s premier museum and gallery, the Ashmolean Museum, as well as a walking tour of Oxford, and a student buddy program to help students settle into college life.